 Welcome to another Bookish Friday, in which we share excerpts from books…and connect with other bloggers who do the same.

 What do you think?
-Do the excerpts draw you in?
+I am engrossed in this book.
 Would you keep reading?